Nestled amidst Southland's natural landscape are some of the most valuable ecosystems on earth – wetlands.

 Rules for wetlands

-If you are unsure whether your property has a naturally occurring wetland, contact a Land Sustainability Officer at Environment Southland.
+If you are unsure whether your property has a wetland, please contact the Land Sustainability Team at Environment Southland on 0800 76 88 45.

 Southland District Council's District Plan includes a schedule of significant wetland habitats, most of which are on public land and therefore protected by mechanisms such as DOC management.
 There is also a rule contained in the District Plan relating to indigenous vegetation clearance that may apply to certain wetlands.